 - SEPARATE STATEMENTS RELATING TO SPECIFIC PRODUCT FEATURES, WHICH DESCRIBE THE DATA PROCESSED DURING THEIR USE, FOR EXAMPLE, ANTI-SPAM STATEMENT, PURCHASE STATEMENT, WEB-PORTAL STATEMENT, AND TECHNICAL SUPPORT STATEMENT.
 YOU CAN FAMILIARIZE YOURSELF WITH SUCH STATEMENTS WHEN YOU TURN ON THE FEATURES IN THE PRODUCT.

 FOR BUSINESS USERS (B2B):

-- KASPERSKY SECURITY NETWORK STATEMENT, WHICH DESCRIBES THE DATA NECESSARY FOR INCREASING THE EFFECTIVENESS OF YOUR PROTECTION.
-FOR SOME PRODUCTS, THE IT-ADMINISTRATOR OR ANY OTHER EMPLOYER RESPONSIBLE FOR SETTING UP THE PRODUCT WILL BE ABLE TO CHOOSE THE VOLUME OF DATA TO BE PROCESSED.
+- KASPERSKY SECURITY NETWORK STATEMENT, WHICH DESCRIBES THE DATA THE PROCESSING OF WHICH MAY INCREASE THE REACTION SPEED OF PRODUCTS AND SERVICES IN THE EVENT OF THREATS TO INFORMATION SECURITY.
+FOR SOME PRODUCTS, THE IT ADMINISTRATOR OR ANY OTHER EMPLOYEE RESPONSIBLE FOR SETTING UP THE PRODUCT CAN CHOOSE THE VOLUME OF DATA TO BE PROCESSED;

 The data obtained for processing depends on the product or service, and it is recommended that users carefully read the agreements and related statements accepted during installation or usage of software or service.